PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 ---
 id: howto-responsive-ui-with-tyrian
-title: How to make a custom entity
+title: How to make a responsive UI using Tyrian
 ---

 ## Responsive UI Using Tyrian